 The West experiences a wide range of storms that cause much of the extreme precipitation and flood risk in the region (Figure 1).
 The summer monsoon influences mostly the southwest, while “upslope storms” are key in the “Front Range” of the Rockies as are the large thunderstorms that hit the Great Plains and Front Range areas.
 Atmospheric rivers dominate extremes along the west coast.
 Some of these phenomena have received great attention scientifically and for forecasting (thunderstorms and upslope storms on the Front Range), while atmospheric rivers and the monsoon have received much less focus.
-This is especially true of atmospheric rivers for which the past decade of research has shown that most of the extreme precipitation and flooding events in California (and other areas of the west), and much of the snowpack and water supply are associated with Atmospheric Rivers (AR; http://www.esrl.noaa.gov/psd/atmrivers/).
+This is especially true of atmospheric rivers.
+The past decade of research has shown that most of the extreme precipitation and flooding events in California (and other areas of the west), and much of the snowpack and water supply are associated with Atmospheric Rivers (AR); http://www.esrl.noaa.gov/psd/atmrivers/).
 ARs:

 - are the dominant cause of flooding and play key roles in drought in US West Coast watersheds (flood costs average about $1 B/year

 - produce 25-50% of the water supply in key areas of the West (with $10s of billion/year in benefits)

 - could be well monitored with modern sensors (land or buoy-based, airborne, and satellite), and

 - could be forecast within useful precision and lead time (using modern weather prediction models).